ChetHarrison/rx-array/README.md

 `require('rx-array');`

 No need to save the reference as the global Array object prototype now has the additional functions.
-The following functions are now available from any array
+The following functions are now available from any array.
+Now it is not nice to shadow native implementations so I will not do that.

-* map
+* map (native)
-* filter
+* filter (native)
 * mergeAll
 * flatMap
-* reduce
+* reduce (native)
 * zip

 #### Parse JSON like a champ